zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 The ``getAddress`` interface is used to query the contract address.

-The method call is as follows:
+The method to call this interface is as follows:

 ::

  sdk.contract.getAddress(hash)

-The request parameter is shown in the following table:
+The request parameter is described in the following table:

 +-----------+--------+------------------------------------------------+
 | Parameter | Type   | Description                                    |